MassBay COVID-19 Information

 MassBay requires all community members and visitors to campus to abide by state and local regulations related to out-of-state and international travel.
 These regulations change frequently and can involve mandatory quarantining.
 The latest travel regulations from the Commonwealth of Massachusetts can be found on the Massachusetts State Government website on the COVID-19 Travel Order Page.

-MassBay Course Formats and Definitions for Spring 2021
+MassBay Course Formats and Definitions for Summer 2021

 With the health and safety of our community as the driving factor, MassBay has been offering nearly all classes either remotely or online since March 2020.
 Classes are marked as “remote” or “online” in the Course Offerings.